-WRKX 95 GENERAL WORK EXPERIENCE 1.0-6.0 Units
+WRKX 95 GENERAL WORK EXPERIENCE

 This course of supervised employment provides students with the opportunity to earn college credit while working and developing desirable work habits, attitudes, and skills.
 Students working in any part-time or full-time, paid or unpaid position will contract, in collaboration with their work supervisor and instructor, to set measurable, achievable goals; accomplish new or expanded learning objectives; and broaden work skills and experiences.
 The work experience need not be related to the students' educational goals.
 Students can earn 1 to 6 units per semester for a maximum of 16 units of Cooperative Work Experience, which includes General Work Experience and Occupational Work Experience/Internship.
 Students must work 75 paid hours or 60 unpaid hours per unit earned during the semester.
+Students are required to participate in one orientation, announced in the course on Canvas.